slip-slap/slip-slap.github.io/_posts/2020-03-17-language-summary.md

 #### Japanese
+But at first I learn Japanese, it is completely a nightmare, I was too focused on the meaning of every word in a phrase.
+I suffer a lot.
+I should treat them as a whole, expeciall in the context of conversation, it will be much more easier.
-Because Japanese language is influenced by Tang Dynasty and American, I can learn Japanese pretty easily, and the problem lies me is the listening.
+Because Japanese language is influenced by Tang Dynasty and western countries, I can learn Japanese pretty easily, and the problem lies me is the listening.
 I should listen more, and memorize more words.

 #### Galois